 - You can't change your settings until the timer runs out

 There's no "are you sure?" dialog.
 No override button.
-The apps stay blocked.
+Consequently, the apps stay blocked.
 Period.

 Blocking apps creates a void.
-Fill it intentionally:
+Therefore, it's essential to fill it intentionally:

-- Set a 5-minute walk timer when you feel the urge to scroll
+- Set a 5-minute walk timer whenever you feel the urge to scroll

 Doom-scrolling isn't a character flaw — it's a design feature of modern social media.
-Fighting it requires tools that are at least as strong as the apps trying to keep you hooked.
+As a result, fighting it requires tools that are at least as strong as the apps trying to keep you hooked.

-That's exactly why we built TiedSiren.
-Because sometimes the best way to win is to make losing impossible.
+That's precisely why we built TiedSiren.
+If you're serious about how to stop doom scrolling on Android — permanently — the answer isn't more willpower.
+Sometimes the only way to win is to make losing impossible.